Blog June 02, 2021 |

 The era of “platformization” is upon us, according to Scott Brinker, the mind behind the MarTech Conference and ChiefMarTec blog.
 And vendors are adjusting accordingly.

-Some tech providers remain convinced marketing, CX, digital product/experience, and other growth teams want a suite of systems in an insulated tech ecosystem featuring solutions solely from these providers to simplify and streamline their work.
+Some tech providers remain convinced that marketing, CX, digital product/experience, and other growth teams want a suite of systems in an insulated tech ecosystem featuring solutions solely from these providers to simplify and streamline their work.

 Other vendors, meanwhile — including and especially customer data platforms — are focused on developing ‘open’ tech ecosystems.
 These integrate with all business and marketing software, not just tools offered under the umbrella of certain providers.